wwwebworker/jiratempo/README.md

-# Javascript Tempo-Timesheets API for node.js
+# Javascript Tempo Timesheets API for node.js

 A node.js module, which expands on the functionality of the [jira node.js module](https://github.com/steves/node-jira) to include interaction with the Tempo Timesheets Add-On for Jira.